Sheetalrana190/SEP_Group-_Project/DevelopmentPlan.md

 - **FR4 - Driver:** As a driver, I want to book parking spaces in real-time so that I can secure my spot without uncertainty.

 ---

+## Epic 5: Secure Transactions and Data Protection
+**Goal:** Provide safe and private payment and communication systems.

+### Priority 7: Payment Gateway Integration
+**User Stories:**
+- **SR6 - Driver:** As a driver, I want secure payment gateways integrated into the platform so that I can make transactions confidently.

+### Priority 8: Data Encryption
+**User Stories:**
+- **SR7 - User:** As a user, I want encryption protocols (e.g., SSL/TLS) to protect my data during transmission so that my information stays private.

+---